samsmithnz/samsmithnz/README.md

 Hi!
-I'm Sam Smith, a Customer Success Architect at GitHub, where I help customers accelerate their DevOps journeys.
+I'm Sam Smith, a senrio manager of Customer Success Architecture at GitHub, where I help customers accelerate their DevOps journeys.

 <ul>
     <li>